acmerlino1/Back-End-Vishual/README.md

+# The Vishual Project

+This is the back end to the Vishual Project, a music visualiser that runs in the browser using the Spotify API.

-# Spotify Accounts Authentication Examples
+## Spotify Accounts Authentication

-This project contains basic demos showing the different OAuth 2.0 flows for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).
+This project contains the code for [authenticating against the Spotify Web API](https://developer.spotify.com/web-api/authorization-guide/).

-These examples cover:

-* Authorization Code flow
-* Client Credentials flow
-* Implicit Grant flow

 ## Installation